 Bird spotters can book one of several hides dotted around the reserve, ideally placed for seeing rare species.
-There's also a café with an outdoor seating area and space to park bikes.
+There's also an outdoor seating area and space to park bikes.

 Ynysangharad Park and National Lido, Pontypridd

 Ynysangharad Park is a leafy green space right in the centre of Pontypridd.
 It's been a place to relax and have fun for locals since 1923 and you'll still find the ornate bandstand, bowling green and pitch and putt here for some good old fashioned family time.